 We use various means to communicate with our clients about their obligations and entitlements.
 This can come through assessment notices, emails, letters, phone calls, SMS, flyers and, in certain cases, face-to-face visits.

 We also understand today’s growing need to protect your personal and financial information, so we take all necessary steps to ensure this.
-To give you confidence that communication from us is genuinely from the Office of State Revenue, look for the following:
+To give you confidence that communication from us is genuinely from Queensland Revenue Office, look for the following:

 Emails—Any email correspondence from us should come from the Queensland Treasury domain ‘@treasury.qld.gov.au’.
 Similarly, any links to online information should go to a Queensland Government URL (ending with ‘qld.gov.au’).